tpope/vim-fireplace/README.markdown

 ## FAQ

-> Why does it take so long for Vim to startup?
+> Why does it take so long for Vim to start up?

 That's either [classpath.vim][] or [salve.vim][].